 Bonn-based Deutsche Telekom yesterday announced it will pay $1.5 billion to shareholders of MetroPCS, the fifth-largest U.S. mobile provider, and merge the company with Deutsche Telekom’s T-Mobile USA Inc. unit, the fourth-largest carrier.

 The new company would have 42.5 million subscribers, according to data compiled by Bloomberg -- or about 11.7 percent of the U.S. wireless market, compared with a 58.5 percent combined share for No. 1 Verizon and No. 2 AT&T. Sprint Nextel Corp.
-(S), the third-largest provider, has 15.2 percent
+(S:US), the third-largest provider, has 15.2 percent

 The deal, subject to review by the U.S. Federal Communications Commission and Justice Department, probably will be approved because it doesn’t pose threats to competition like those raised by AT&T’s failed bid for T-Mobile last year, Kaut said.